Finger prick testing. It's a bloody pain.

 Flash helps Erin better control her diabetes and has made her life easier.
 She said "Flash improved my life literally within a few days...
 I no longer live with that fear of diabetes."
 But she has to self-fund it.
 She made this video to tell her story.

 People’s health should not depend on a cruel postcode lottery.

 That’s why we’re campaigning to make sure every person with diabetes, no matter where they live, can access the care and treatments they need to safely manage their condition.

-To help you find out the situation in your area we’ve created the Flash Map.
-This shows the decisions on access in each area that we are aware of.
+To help you find out the situation where you live we’ve created the Flash Map.
 Just scroll to your local area, click the icon and find out the situation locally.

 This map is created with information passed to us by people with diabetes, Diabetes UK teams on the ground and charities JDRF and INPUT.

 If you have further information you want to share about local policies – please contact email@example.com